Forty Thousand Kilometers Under Quantum Protection: Methods

 where we use Eq.\,(\ref{amp}) to describe the state of sequentially attenuated and amplified signal, and $T_1$ and $G_1$ are, respectively, the transmission probability and amplification factor of the effective loss and amplification channels that are equivalent to the sequence of amplifications and losses prior to the beam splitter, see Supplementary Note 3, particularly Eq.\,(58).
 Just after the signal passes the beam splitter, the state of the joint system of Alice's random bit, the signal travelling to Bob and the signal component seized by Eve (E) is described by

 where $r_\text{E}$ is the fraction of signal stolen by Eve.
 After the signal passes the second series of losses and amplifiers and right before it is measured by Bob, the state of the joint system is

-where we again utilize Eq.\,(\ref{amp}) to describe the evolved signal state, and $T_2$ and $G_2$ are the effective transmission probability and amplification factor of the region between the beam splitter and Bob, see Eq.\,(59) in Supplementary Note 3.
-Bob receives the signal state, measures it and, together with Alice, discards the outcome if it is inconclusive.
+where we again utilize Eq.\,(\ref{amp}) to describe the evolved signal state, and $T_2$ and $G_2$ are the effective transmission probability and amplification factor of the region between the beam splitter and Bob, see Eq.\,(60) in Supplementary Note 3.
+Bob receives the signal state, measures it and, together with Alice, discards the bits corresponding to the failed measurement results.
 The probability that Bob's measurement outcome is $b=\{0,\,1\}$ given that Alice's sent bit is $a=\{0,\,1\}$ can be written as

 where $\hat{E}_b$ is given by Eq.\,(\ref{Eint}) or (\ref{Ephase}) depending on the encoding scheme, and $\tr_\text{ASE}[\dots]$ is the trace over the ASE system.
-The probability that Bob gets a conclusive outcome if Alice sends bit $a$ is
+The probability that Bob performs a successful measurement if Alice sends bit $a$ is